Germling/LLM-translate-and-log-to-csv/README.md

 Translate a TXT file in chunks using a system prompt from a separate file, and write a bilingual CSV: one row per source chunk with its translation.
+CSV can be used to be imported into a CAT tool or converted to TMX.

 Outputs:
   - <base>_aligned.csv          (live, appended while running)